Clarice Beckett: Style and subject matter

 Despite a talent for portraiture and a keen public appreciation for her still lifes, the subject matter favoured by her teacher Meldrum, Beckett preferred the solo, outdoor process of painting landscapes.
 Her subjects were often drawn from the Beaumaris area, where she lived for the latter part of her life.
 She was one of the first of Meldrum's group to use a painting trolley, or mobile easel to make it easier to paint outdoors in different locations.

+Modernism and increasing abstraction

+As Beckett developed her own style, she departed from Meldrum's dictum that tone should take precedence over colour.
+While Meldrum blamed social decadence for 'modern' artists' exaggerated interest in colour over tone and proportion, an uncredited Age reviewer of her 1932 Atheneum show expressed her particular version of his principles as being "an adaptation of art to nature, which belongs neither to the realm of the orthodox normalist or the avowed modern, but is a purely individual expression of certain sensations in light, form and color."